VFPX/ObjectExplorer/README.md

 ## Releases

+### 2022-04-04

+* Updated the download zip file so it works with Thor Check for Updates.

 ### 2022-04-03

 * Fixes a bug with an object based on Control in a running form and updates the displayed version number.